CharlieJP05/IFR-Control-Unit-Project/README.md

 ## Project Summary

-Project for IFR on a solution to control the ship with autopilot or assit with programs that can be run, but not on a typcial CPU, but one with mroe specified tasks to keep it running in real time
+This project for IFR focuses on creating a solution to control a ship with autopilot or assistive programs.
+Unlike a typical CPU, this system uses a specialized processor designed for real-time operations and task-specific instructions.

 **ASSIST**:
 **A**dvanced
 **S**cripting
 **S**ystem for
 **I**nstructing and
 **S**cheduling
 **T**asks